m-kasim/paysafe-hackathon/README.md

 # Benefits
 NEXT eliminates the need to mark retail products one by one.
 It also serves as a total replacement for the POS hardware, by replacing it with a client and server application.
+This reduces the initial investment cost (of purchasing a POS hardware) for small merchants and provides them the opportunity to carry out their business only via the NEXT mobile API and their mobile phones.

 # Dataset:
-2 classes of products:
+I am using a data set of the popular snack "KitKat" which has a classic and white cholocate variations.
-- KitKat Classic
+- KitKat Classic (30 training examples, manually created and optimized)
-- KitKat White
+- KitKat White   (30 training examples, manually created and optimized)

+Using this trianed model we are able to recognize the product's subbrand variations correctly with our trained Neural Network.

 # Author
 Murad Kasim

 mkasim@uni-sofia.bg

 FMI, Sofia University